Disney movies Peter Pan, Dumbo get racism advisories

-LOS ANGELES (REUTERS) - Classic Disney animated movies Peter Pan (1953), The Aristocrats (1970) and Dumbo (1941) have been given content advisory notices warning viewers that they contain outdated or stereotyped depictions of people of colour.
+LOS ANGELES • Classic Disney animated movies Peter Pan (1953), The Aristocats (1970) and Dumbo (1941) have been given content advisory notices warning viewers that they contain outdated or stereotyped depictions of people of colour.

 "These stereotypes were wrong then and are wrong now.
 Rather than remove this content, we want to acknowledge its harmful impact, learn from it and spark conversation to create a more inclusive future together," it adds.